NeuraLabs/NeuraSampleAndroid/README.md

 2. Android studio installed.

 ##Before you start
-Go over the <a href="https://dev.theneura.com/docs/guide/android/sdk">android sdk guide</a>.
+1. Go over the <a href="https://dev.theneura.com/docs/guide/android/sdk">android sdk guide</a>.
+2. Neura sdk has fully methods and classes reference, <a href ="http://docs.theneura.com/android/com/neura/standalonesdk/service/NeuraApiClient.html">check it out</a>

 After that, you can start playing with this sample.